Clippers hold off Doncic, Mavs after Porzingis is tossed

 Paul George added 27 points and Marcus Morris had 19 for the Clippers.

-Tim Hardaway Jr. scored 18 points adn Porzingis finished with 14, along with Seth Curry.
+Tim Hardaway Jr. scored 18 points and Porzingis finished with 14, along with Seth Curry.

 The Clippers knocked around Doncic, the 21-year-old superstar who led the NBA in triple-doubles, whenever they could.
 But he never stopped coming back at them, but late 3-pointers by Patrick Beverley and Morris finally turned Dallas back.